Hazel-Jeong-dev/COMM2216_UserGuide_Aibyn_Hazel/docs/index.md

  With this guide, you will be able to

 1. Sort and format data in a table.
-2. Use frequently used formulas in data analysis such as COUNTIF, AVERAGEIF, and VLOOKUP.
+2. Use frequently used formulas in data analysis such as COUNTIF, SUMIF, and AVERAGEIF.
 3. Create linear regression graphs.

 ## Typographical Conventions